coreos/enhancements/os/20201103-full-disk-raid.md

 The BIOS Boot partition is not updated at runtime, so RAID is not necessary.
 When updating the bootloader, bootupd will need to find each BIOS Boot type GUID and update both the partition and the corresponding boot sector.
 This assumes that the system is not dual-booting and belongs entirely to CoreOS.

-For simplicity, we're copying the BIOS Boot partition and boot sector bit-for-bit, rather than rerunning `grub-install` from the initrd or hand-modifying the boot sector.
+We're currently copying the BIOS Boot partition and boot sector bit-for-bit, rather than rerunning `grub-install` from the initrd or hand-modifying the boot sector.
 Since the boot sector hardcodes the offset of the BIOS Boot partition, the latter must be recreated at the same offset as the original partition.
 To avoid hardcoding an awkward constant in FCCT, we'll move the BIOS boot partition from its current offset of 512 MiB to the beginning of the disk (offset 1 MiB) in new images.
 The Dracut glue will detect relocation of the BIOS boot partition and fail the boot.

 There's no BIOS boot partition in 4Kn images.
 We could work around this, but to reduce the test matrix, we'll add an empty BIOS boot partition to the 4Kn image.